prakyath21/EDA-Project/README.md

-## 📑 Overview
-This project involves Exploratory Data Analysis (EDA) on a dataset to derive meaningful insights and visualize key trends and patterns.
+### Exploratory Data Analysis (EDA) Project
-EDA helps to understand the structure, clean the data, and make it analysis-ready.
-The code is contained within a Jupyter Notebook for easy exploration and reproducibility.

 ---

+# 📑 Overview
+This project focuses on Exploratory Data Analysis (EDA) to uncover hidden patterns, clean messy datasets, and prepare data for future machine learning models or business decisions.
+EDA is the first step in any data science pipeline, providing insights and eliminating biases before model-building begins.

+The code and insights are documented in a Jupyter Notebook for easy reproduction.
 ## 📂 Files in the Repository
 EDA_Project.ipynb: The main Jupyter Notebook containing the entire EDA process, including data cleaning, visualization, and insights.

-        ---

 ## 🚀 Project Workflow
 🚀 Project Workflow